-The Wolfson Research Institute for Health and Wellbeing, established in 2001, is a major interdisciplinary unit within Durham University that fosters research on human health and wellbeing in both developed and developing countries.
+The Wolfson Research Institute for Health and Wellbeing is Durham’s flagship interdisciplinary Institute tasked with delivering the Health@Durham Strategy.
+Established in 2001, we foster research relating to human health and wellbeing in both developed and developing countries from the individual to global scale.

 We do this through our Challenge Academies.
 Each has been carefully built to address local and global unmet need in health-related issues.
 Closely aligned with the Sustainable Development Goals, these Academies have the interdisciplinary approach unique to Durham University built in.
 In this way, each Academy can address major problems in health and wellbeing, but also be responsive to new challenges as they arise.